aserkin/VLR-sim/README.md

-This is a try to simulate basic SGs procedures of VLR for MME In case you don't have VLR but need to test your MME installation for voice centric UEs and CS Fallback - this is your friend.
+This is a try to simulate basic SGs procedures of VLR for MME.
+In case you don't have VLR but need to test your MME installation for voice centric UEs and CS Fallback - this is your friend.
 The program accepts SCTP connection from MME and answers four basic SGs messages initiated